rnmurthy1996/Stock-Market-Predictor/README.md

 Based on the results, there is a clear positive correlation (albeit a weak one based on the 0.24 n<sup>2</sup> value) between these two metrics.
 In general, for every additional point on the Piotroski F-score, a company can be expected to get 0.71% additional returns for the forward quarter.

-The positive correlation can be further seen in the graphs below which show the average forward quarter returns and the average SPY outperformace for each F-score.
+The positive correlation can be further seen in the graphs below which shows the average forward quarter returns for each F-score.

 ![](Figure_1.png)

+However, this data isn't partuclarly useful on it's own and needs to be compared to the returns from SPY to guage outperformance (or underperformance) of the broader market.
+The data that jump out on first glance are the edge cases, companies with F-scores of 0 or 9.
+The 0 group vastly underperformed the broader market, indicating that this score is a good indicator of failing businesses.
+On the flip side, the 9 group vastly outperformed the broader market, indicating that this score is a good indicator of thhriving businesses.

 ![](Figure_2.png)

 The following graph is also somewhat useful to conceptualize the relative frequencies of each F-score.
-A general bell curve pattern is evident.
+A general bell curve pattern is evident with a F-score of 9 being quite rare, which is expected since the vast majority of companies cannot significantly beat the market.

 ![](Figure_3.png)